Affiliate links on Android Authority may earn us a commission. Learn more.

 If your smartwatch is having performance issues, you might not be able to connect it to your phone or reset it through its settings.
 In this case, you will have to perform a manual hard reset.

-- Turn your Samsung smartwatch off by pressing and holding the power button (usually located in the bottom right side of the watch face).
-If it’s not responding, keep holding the button until the watch reboots.
+- Turn your Samsung smartwatch off by pressing and holding the Home button (Power button) and Back button.
+If it’s not responding, keep holding the buttons until the watch reboots.
 Eventually, you’ll see the “Rebooting” dialog.

 - While it’s rebooting, press the power button multiple times in quick succession.
 This will cause the Select Reboot Mode screen to appear.